The Startling Connection between Medical Malpractice and Cerebral Palsy

 Children living with cerebral palsy—also called ‘CP’ in the medical community—deal with symptoms that have profound effects on their balance and movement.
 Depending on the type a child is diagnosed with, cerebral palsy is often characterized by muscle stiffness, uncontrollable movements in the legs and arms, or difficulty controlling facial muscles.
 Cerebral palsy can also cause a patient to have problems with their posture and coordination.

-A New York City cerebral palsy lawyer may tell you that the following scenarios are typical medical errors that can cause cerebral palsy:
+The following scenarios are typical medical errors that can cause cerebral palsy:

 - Failure to diagnose and treat infections during a mother’s pregnancy